 Image by Anynobody~commonswiki/Wikimedia

-X-rays and gamma rays have so much energy that when they interact with atoms, they can remove electrons and cause the atom to become ionized.
+Radiation with the highest energy includes forms like far ultraviolet radiation, x-rays, and gamma rays.
+X-rays and gamma rays have a lot of energy.
+When they interact with atoms, they can remove electrons and cause the atom to become ionized.

 Radioactive atoms have unstable blends of protons and neutrons.